GravityKit/GravityView/readme.txt

 __Developer Updates:__

-* Added: `gk/gravityview/view/new/show-all-fields-in-multiple-entries` filter allows showing all fields in the Multiple Entries layout when creating a new View.
-Return `true` to show all fields.
-Default is `false`, which shows the fields configured in the Gravity Forms Entries table.
+* Added: `gk/gravityview/view/configuration/multiple-entries/initialize-with-all-form-fields` filter that, when set to `true`, initializes the Multiple Entries layout with all form fields when creating a new View.
+The default is `false`, which populates the View with only the fields configured in the Gravity Forms Entries table.

 = 2.26 on August 8, 2024 =